Riverside Initiative’s Faculty

 Nadia is committed to sharing the Alexander Technique with a wider population, and has also taught Alexander Technique as part of community outreach through Community Relief & Rebuilding through Education & Wellness (CRREW) in addition to other volunteer work.
 Nadia also holds summa cum laude degrees in Music Performance and Italian Language and Literature from New York University.
 More information about Nadia can be found at www.nadiabanna.com.

 Ariel Carson, m.AmSAT, is the associate director of RIAT as well as a faculty member.
 She received her teaching certification (1600 hours over 3 years) through Alexander Technique New York City (ATNYC), headed by teachers Nanette Walsh and John Nicholls.
-She has assisted at The Julliard School, as well as taught at Boston University where she earned her BFA.
+She has assisted at The Juilliard School, as well as taught at Boston University where she earned her BFA.
 Ariel previously worked as a teaching artist for the Leadership Program, teaching leadership skills through the arts to under-served students in New York City public schools.
-She has completed the basic training in Trauma First Aide, a method to help “reduce and prevent the long term effects of acute traumatic stress reactions”, and she is now incorporating Somatic Experiencing into her work, helping people release traumas that have gotten stuck in their nervous system and body.
+She has completed the basic training in Trauma First Aide, a method to help “reduce and prevent the long term effects of acute traumatic stress reactions”, and she is now incorporating Somatic Experiencing into her work, helping people release and resolve traumas that have gotten stuck in their nervous systems.
 From her work with U.S. veterans, to performers, to activists, to the LGBTQ community, Ariel is most interested in teaching the Alexander Technique as part of a holistic and multifaceted approach to cultivating greater sustainability, vitality, and freedom in the body-minds of her current and future clients. www.redefiningposture.com

 Adele Nickel is the assistant associate director of RIAT and an AmSAT-certified teacher of the Alexander Technique; she received her 1600-hour training at Riverside Initiative for the Alexander Technique (RIAT) in New York City under the direction of Nanette Walsh.
 Adele continues to work at RIAT as an affiliate teacher on the training course and maintains a private teaching practice in Midtown Manhattan and on the Upper West Side.
 Adele is also an accomplished modern dancer and has enjoyed a long performing and teaching career in NYC and abroad; she most recently worked with choreographer Annie-B Parson and rock musician St. Vincent in performance at the Hollywood Bowl, and was featured in the Liz Gerring Dance Company’s Glacier, named #4 on The New York Times’ “Best Dance of 2013” and nominated for a Bessie Award.
 In 2014, Adele was awarded a scholarship from the Breathing Project to complete her study in Embodied Anatomy & Kinesiology with Amy Matthews.
 She is also an avid runner and tai chi practitioner.
 Adele is passionate about the thinking, moving body and seeks to help her students find freedom and balance in every aspect of their lives.